LizzieH97/ts-game/README.md

         - Angela Riding - Liam's "best friend", suggestion of feelings
         - Tom Dillon - Coworker of Tessa, would do anything for her (sometimes exploited), unrequited feelings.
         - George Allen - crew member, recently passed over for captain position, heavily drinking
-    - Murderer - Tom, jealous, insane basically
+    - Murderer - you'll have to find out!